Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 ### 🧠 Honorable Mentions
 - [Telegram Bot](https://github.com/ChocolaMilk92/telegram-bot): My first Python project.
-This was where my adventure started.
+This was where the adventure started.
 - [Magic Switch Box](https://github.com/ChocolaMilk92/magic-switch-box-microbit): A project work on with my groupmate in college.

 <br>